-All four of these topics will be addressed as part of the General Plan Update.
+All four of these topics are addressed as part of the General Plan Update.
 To ensure ongoing consistency among all elements of the General Plan, the City tracks all General Plan amendments as they occur and prepares revisions as needed.
 This will ensure ongoing consistency throughout the planning period.

-2.4 Water/Sewer Capacity
+2.4 WATER/SEWER CAPACITY